How Maricopa County defeated election disinformation — for now - NewsBreak

 Related

-Election officials in the swing state of Arizona are still processing and counting hundreds of thousands of ballots cast during this year's midterm elections, leaving the results of key races in limbo.
-Experts say a combination of Arizona's voting laws and shifting voter behavior are to blame for the long...
+PHOENIX – After days of ballot counting, Arizona Democrat Katie Hobbs has been elected governor in a hotly-contested race against election-denying Republican Kari Lake, who was endorsed by former President Donald Trump, according to a race call by The Associated Press.
+The victory is a relief to Arizona Democrats,...

-Cisco Aguilar defeats an election denier to become Nevada's secretary of state
+Trump-backed election denier loses to Democrat in Nevada's secretary of state race

-Democrat Cisco Aguilar has been elected Nevada secretary of state, according to a race call by The Associated Press, sending a blow to one of former President Donald Trump's loyalists in the process.
-Aguilar, an attorney who spent a number of years on the state's Athletic Commission, defeated Republican Jim...
+Every election denier that tried to become a top election official in a battleground state lost in this year's midterm elections.
+They include Jim Marchant, a Nevada Republican who falsely claims that Donald Trump won the 2020 election.
+He organized a coalition of secretary of state candidates across the country pledging that if they won, Donald Trump would again be president in 2024.
+But Marchant lost to Democratic attorney Cisco Aguilar, who joins us now.
+So you're going to be Nevada's next secretary of state.
+What was at stake in this race for you?

 Democrats retain control of the Senate after holding Nevada seat